 Throughput and profitability depend on a consistent workflow, and downtime caused by ordering new build plates slows or even stops operations.

-Resurfacing build plates is much faster than manufacturing new ones, so manufacturers can maintain strict production cycles to meet promised lead times without interruptions.
+Resurfacing build plates is much faster than manufacturing new plates, so manufacturers who need them sooner can maintain strict production cycles to meet promised lead times without interruptions.

-A build plate service provider such as PMi2 can even maintain an inventory of new build plates and swap them in as reconditioned and resurfaced units exceed their wear limits, ensuring a constant level of working plate inventory.
+A build plate service provider such as PMi2 can even maintain an inventory of new build plates and swap them in as reconditioned and resurfaced units exceed their wear limits, maintaining a constant inventory of working plates.

 -

-Precision metal 3D printing hinges on a quality build plate with a consistent, clean, and level surface.
+3D printing metal parts with precision relies on a quality build plate with a consistent, clean, and level surface.
 Resurfacing these plates cuts down on warping and delamination, leading to more successful prints and better accuracy.

-In industries like aerospace and medical implants, where precision is critical, anything less than optimal build plates is a risk too great to take.
+When printing metal parts for industries like defense, medical implants, and electronics, where precision is critical, anything less than optimal build plates would pose major risks to the business and reputation of additive manufacturers.

 -